|Teacher in:||Piano, Harpsichord, Organ|

 |Languages of teaching:||English, Italian|

-Stefania made her orchestral debut at 13 years of age playing Mozart’s H414 Concerto conducted by Maestro Nicoletta Fenati & has since has given regular recitals including Festivals, International Competitions and causes such as UNICEF.
+Stefania made her orchestral debut at 13 years of age, playing Mozart’s H414 Concerto conducted by Maestro Nicoletta Fenati, & has since has given regular recitals including Festivals, International Competitions and for causes such as UNICEF.
 Stefania has taken part in numerous Master Classes with many prestigious pianists including Aldo Ciccolini, Bruno Canino, Paolo Bordoni, Benedetto Lupo, Riccardo Risatiti, Giorgio Lovato, Igor Tcetuev, Tatiana Larionova, and is happy to share her insights and knowledge with both young & adult pupils of all levels.